Welcome to Perfecting Pilates. A brief introduction of what i offer:-

 Pilates, on the other hand, practices an almost constant flow of movement to relax any tense muscles, which in return strengthens muscles around the body.

-Additionally, Pilates incorporates equipment, such as; resistance bands, a magic circle and mat work.
+Additionally, Pilates incorporates equipment, such as; resistance bands, a magic circle, small ball and mat work.

 Pilates is famous for Core strengthening.
-Which includes but not limited to the deep abdominal muscles of the back, abdomen and pelvic floor.
+Which includes but is not limited to the deep abdominal muscles of the back, abdomen, and pelvic floor.
 These muscles rely on good posture, to work effectively with a great movement pattern.

 When the core is strong, the frame of the body is supported.
 As a result, a strong core allows the neck, shoulders, and other surrounding muscles and joints to relax.

 Although the core is the focus for most movements in Pilates, it’s not the only body part to benefit from this type of workout.
-Hips, pelvis, glutes, back, shoulders and arms are all targeted.
-In fact, Pilates is one of the best workouts for discovering muscles you weren’t even aware of (or haven’t been used effectively in years).
+Hips, pelvis, glutes, back, shoulders, and arms are all targeted.
+Pilates is one of the best workouts for discovering muscles you weren’t even aware of (or haven’t been used effectively in years).

-The fact that there are dozens of different styles of Pilates is testament to how adaptable the workout is to challenging different areas of the body, as well as achieving different fitness goals as Pilates is a great foundation for any sports.
+The fact that there are dozens of different styles of Pilates is a testament to how adaptable the workout is to challenging different areas of the body, as well as achieving different fitness goals as Pilates is a great foundation for any sport.

 Can Pilates help you lose weight?

 Our clients often report that Pilates was the key to them achieving the shape they’ve been working towards for years.
-Not only this, there are also adaptations that can increase the number of calories burnt.
+Not only this, but some adaptations can increase the number of calories burnt.

 Winsor Pilates, for example, was started by a dancer who studied under a first-generation teacher.
 This style shares many aspects of Classical Pilates.
 However, it differs in its focus on maintaining continuous movement, which increases the cardiovascular benefits and number of calories burnt.

-If you are looking for a weightloss and cardio more help can be given through 1 to 1.
+If you are looking for weight loss and cardio more help can be given through 1 to 1.

 How long does it take to see results?